henryphseven/Machine_Learning/README.md

 This course has two predictive projects.
 One is a regression problem, and the other is a classification problem.
+Both are completed by a team of 3 students.
 The summaries of the two projects are as follows:

 Project 1: Predict Rainfall